0xless/433mhz_jam/README.md

 ## Usage
 To use 433Mhz jam you need to power on the device and wait a few seconds for it to complete booting up.
-After a while. a new WiFi network should be available, connect to it and using a browser connect to `192.168.2.1` (it's the default IP for the board in the software, make sure to change it if needed).
+After a while a new WiFi network should be available, connect to it and using a browser visit `192.168.2.1` (it's the default IP for the board in the software, make sure to change it if needed).

 At this point a simple html page with a button should show up.
 Press the button to start jamming!
 And press again to stop.